Skip to content

 }

-When creating a new Bag or when specifying the --update flag, it will automatically add the Collection attribute to the Bag class.
+When creating a new Bag or when specifying the --update flag, it will automatically add the Collection attribute to the Bag class if necessary.

 Generating Bag Factories